Data Recovery on Formatted Device by Ontrack EasyRecovery™

 If you have accidentally formatted your hard drive, SD card or USB stick, you might assume that your data is gone for good.
-However, there is no need to panic, as your data may still be recoverable.
+However, there is no need to panic, as a data recovery is still possible.

 In this post, we will show you exactly how to recover data from a formatted device using do-it-yourself (DIY) methods.
 If you have deleted data, check out our previous article on that topic, or if your device is physically damaged, we recommend you speak with a professional data recovery company in order to avoid any further damage to your device.